It Shows Their Frustration: PM Modi Slams Congress, Yuvraj Rahul Gandhi For Nashedi Remark On Youths In UP

 Celebrating Sant Ravidas

-Addressing the 647th birth anniversary event of Sant Ravidas, PM Modi emphasized, "Today our government is taking forward the ideas of Sant Ravidas ji.
+Addressing the 647th birth anniversary celebrations of Sant Ravidas, PM Modi emphasized, "Today our government is taking forward the ideas of Sant Ravidas ji.
 BJP government is for everyone, BJP government's schemes are for everyone," showcasing the government's inclusive approach.
+"Today, this mantra of 'Sabka Saath, Sabka Vikas, Sabka Vishwas and Sabka Effort' has also become the mantra to connect with 140 crore countrymen," the PM said.

 PM Modi unveiled a statue of Sant Ravidas in Varanasi and laid the foundation stone for the Sant Ravidas Museum, remarking, "Today I also have the privilege of inaugurating the new statue of Saint Ravidas ji.
 The foundation stone of Sant Ravidas Museum was also laid today."